-Terri Cappucci is a respected documentary photographer and photographic artist from New England.
-She is an expert on the gumoil process and works with multiple alternative process such as bromoil and wet plate collodion.
+Terri Cappucci is a documentary photographer and photographic artist from New England.
+She works with multiple alternative processes including gumoil, bromoil and wet plate collodion.
+Cappucci earned her MFA in Photography from the University of Massachusetts, Amherst.

 From: Turners Falls, Massachusetts, USA.